Learning Prompt with Distribution-Based Feature Replay for Few-Shot Class-Incremental Learning: Related Work

 \section{Related Work}

 \textbf{Few-Shot Class-Incremental Learning.} The few-shot class-incremental learning methods (FSCIL) aims to train a model in a class-incremental manner~\cite{de2021continual,zhou2023deep} with only a few samples for each new tasks~\cite{tian2023survey}.
 Existing studies can be categorized into four families, \ie, dynamic network-based methods, meta-learning-based methods, feature space-based methods, and replay-based methods.
-In specific, dynamic network structure~\cite{tao2020few,yang2021learnable,yang2022dynamic,gu2023few} is proposed to adaptive learn the new knowledge.
-Meta learning-based methods~\cite{mazumder2021few,zhu2021self,hersche2022constrained,chi2022metafscil,yang2023neural,zou2022margin} employ a session sampling scheme, simulating the incremental learning process during evaluation. feature space-based methods~\cite{cheraghian2021synthesized,akyurek2021subspace,kim2022warping,zhao2021mgsvf,zhou2022forward,zhou2022few,zhuang2023gkeal}, focus on mapping the original image into a condensed feature space while preserving its essential attributes.
+In specific, dynamic network structure~\cite{tao2020few,yang2021learnable,yang2022dynamic,gu2023few} is proposed to adaptive learn the new knowledge by dynamically expanding the network structure, so that the new knowledge is preserved by the new network structure.
+Meta learning-based methods~\cite{mazumder2021few,zhu2021self,hersche2022constrained,chi2022metafscil,yang2023neural,zou2022margin,zhang2023controlvideo} employ a session sampling scheme, where a sequence of sessions are sampled from the base session, aiming to mimic the incremental learning process during evaluation, to allows the model to learn how to retain old knowledge under the condition of a small number of new data samples.
+Feature space-based methods~\cite{cheraghian2021synthesized,akyurek2021subspace,kim2022warping,zhao2021mgsvf,zhou2022forward,zhou2022few,zhuang2023gkeal,ahmad2022few,ahmad2022variable}, focus on mapping the original image into a condensed feature space while preserving its essential attributes, which ensures that the representations of old category data are not disrupted when the model is trained on new data.
 Replay-based methods~\cite{kukleva2021generalized,cheraghian2021semantic,dong2021few} retain or produce significant data from prior tasks to be reintroduced in the ongoing task.
+These methods are dedicated to selecting the most representative samples of old categories, or utilizing generative models to produce high-quality pseudo-samples of old categories.
 While these methods have shown commendable performance, all those studies are based on feature extractors and classifiers built from deep networks trained in the base session.
 Due to the scarcity of incremental class samples, the feature representation ability is limited.
 In contrast, we propose to construct an incremental learner on a VL pre-trained model~\cite{radford2021learning,zhou2022learning} that offers inherent merits for FSCIL, \ie, endowing the image encoder with powerful feature representation abilities.